• Skip to primary navigation

 What Is PNC Bank?

 In June 2021, PNC Bank closed its acquisition of BBVA USA.
-After completing the merger, PNC Bank became the fifth-largest commercial bank in the United States with over $560 billion in assets.
-It also now has a branch presence in 29 of the top 30 U.S. markets.
+After completing the merger, PNC Bank became one of the largest commercial banks in the United States with almost $560 billion in assets.
+It also now has a branch presence in all of the top 30 U.S. markets.

 What Do They Offer?